MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/debugger.md

 To indicate a file is library code you want excluded from debugging, the following methods are available:

-  - place your mouse over its name in the script pane's file list.
+  - Place your mouse over its name in the script pane's file list.
 The Just my code icon appears next to the file name.
 Click the icon or type CTRL + L to toggle it on or off.

   - Right-click the script's tab at the top of the pane and select "Library code" from the context menu.

   - Right click an item in the **Call stack** and select "Library code" from the context menu to mark its parent script as library code.

+> [!NOTE]
-> NOTE:   Because the icon displays when you mouse over the file's name, it continues to display after being toggled off if the mouse pointer is still over the file's line in the list.
+>   Because the icon displays when you mouse over the file's name, it continues to display after being toggled off if the mouse pointer is still over the file's line in the list.
 To check that it's been toggled off, move the mouse over another file.

 The **Just my code** icon in the **Debugger tool**'s icon bar acts as a toggle to include or exclude all the files that have been marked as library code.
 When **Just my code** is enabled, if library code is part of the **Call stack** when execution pauses, the **Just my code** icon in the upper right corner of the **Call stack** pane toggles the details of that execution frame on and off.
 Double-clicking on a "[Library code]" line in the **Call stack** pane expands its details.